We are located in Troy Virginia

 A. No. A reputable breeder should always give the registration slip for every kitten they sell.
 It does not cost very much to register a litter of kittens, and if a breeder is selling cats without papers, it usually means that they don't have papers (or breeding rights) on the parents, and therefore shouldn't be breeding the cats in the first place.

 A. Yes, occassionally we do have an adult available for sale.
 These cats are my children and because they are older, and adapted to a certain way of life they come with even stricter guidelines than our kittens.

 Q. Why do purebred kittens cost so much?

 A. There are many factors that affect the price of purebred cats.
 Responsible breeders put a LOT of money into their breeding program.
 This is usually not a profitable venture.
-A responsible breeder will spend from $1200-$2000+ on the breeding cats that they purchase in order to get a cat from a reputable line with registration papers and breeding rights.
-Expensive premium food, supplements, litter and vet bills for an entire cattery adds up very quickly.
+A responsible breeder will spend from $2000-$3000+ on the breeding cats that they purchase in order to get a cat from a reputable line with registration papers and breeding rights.
+Expensive premium food, supplements, litter and vet bills for an entire cattery add up very quickly.
 There are also advertising costs, cattery registration and inspection fees, and individual kitten, cat, and litter registration costs.
-Our adult cats are tested regularly for FeLV etc. along with various health screening tests done for breeding cats.
-Breeders also face unexpected vet bills such as cesarean sections, pyrometra, etc. Most people are not prepared to house an 'intact' male that sprays, and must then build special accommodations for him, or even more than one male, which can add up to a considerable expense.
+Our adult cats are tested regularly for FeLV FIV and any other infectious diseases our vets recommend. along with various health screening tests done for breeding cats.
+Breeders also face unexpected vet bills such as cesarean sections, infections of the uterus, mastitis, etc. They can develop most of the same post partum issues that humans do.
+Most people are not prepared to house an 'intact' male that sprays, and must then build special accommodations for him, or even more than one male, which can add up to a considerable expense.

 Q. Do you sell cats for breeding?